An up-close and personal chronology of the author . . . . .

 October 1, 2012

 I must add a post script.
 After five years of the dreaded ‘writer’s block’, I finally awakened a barrage of creative ideas in early December of 2011.
 In January I found my stride.
 If you have been keeping up with my novels you will remember that the last Moran male was Mickey . . . and Mickey became a Catholic priest.
 My drought had much to do with my new protagonist.
 In my imagination I met a likable guy named Brian Slade.
 Brian was a ‘doppelganger’–a German paranormal psych concept that refers to a double of another person (a ghost walker).
 So, with my priest Mickey in Duluth and down-and-out Brian in St. Paul, I had both characters and settings.
 From there came the magic of creativity.
-What started to be a doppleganger story soon became much more.
-I’ve titled the new novel A Passage of Redemption.
+What started to be a doppleganger story soon became something much more complex.
+I’ve titled the new novel A Passage of Redemption and dedicated it to a dear friend, Colin Isaacson.

 Since January I’ve accomplished at least five rewrites and had several friends read the manuscript and input their comments and insights.
 I’m grateful to Jim Otterbeck, Rich Dinter, Jim Huber, Andy Miller, and Norma and Charlie Grant.
 I really like this story!
 At the end of September, A Passage of Redemption was sent to Bang Publishing along with a really striking cover design created by Renee Anderson at Express Print in Hibbing.